 After visiting well over 40 waterfalls on at least four separate visits in the state, we were long overdue to come out with a list of the Top 10 Best Oregon Waterfalls.

-And while we recognize that plenty of waterfalls reside in the convenient Columbia River Gorge, we also picked waterfalls in other parts of the state.
+And while we recognize that plenty of waterfalls reside in the convenient Columbia River Gorge, we also picked waterfalls in other parts of the state of Oregon.

 True to form with our other top 10 lists, we only consider waterfalls that we’ve personally visited.